Arctic Circle & Northern Lights from Fairbanks: Dalton Highway Winter Tour

 What's included?

-• Experienced local driver-guide with commentary throughout the tour
+• Experienced local guide with live commentary

 Exclusions